Vertically Scaling InterSystems IRIS

 The database cache (also known as the global buffer pool), in which data is cached to minimize disk reads; its size is a major factor in performance (see Vertically Scaling for Memory).

 The routine cache, in which code is cached to minimize disk reads.

 The shared memory heap, out of which shared memory is allocated automatically and manually for various instance purposes.

 Other shared memory structures.

-Allocating shared memory within InterSystems IRIS once deployed.
+Allocating shared memory during or after InterSystems IRIS deployment.

-Of course, every application is different and any given system may require a series of adjustments to optimize memory use.
-However, the following sections provide general guidelines to use as a basis in estimating memory requirements and allocating memory in InterSystems IRIS.
+Every application is different and any given system may require a series of adjustments to optimize memory use.
+The following two sections provide general guidelines to use as a first approximation for sizing system memory and allocating shared memory within InterSystems IRIS.
 Benchmarking and performance load testing the application will further influence your estimate of the ideal memory sizing and parameters.

 If you have not configured sufficient physical memory on a Linux system and thus regularly come close to capacity, you run the risk that the out of memory killer may misidentify long-running InterSystems IRIS processes that touch a lot of memory in normal operation, such as the write daemon and CSP server processes, as the source of the problem and terminate them.
 This will result in an outage of the InterSystems IRIS instance and require crash recovery at the subsequent startup.
 Disabling the out of memory killer is not recommended, however, as this safety mechanism keeps your operating system from crashing when memory runs short, giving you a chance to intervene and restore InterSystems IRIS to normal operation.
 The recommended way to avoid this problem is to configure enough physical memory to avoid any chance of the out of memory killer coming into play.
 (For a detailed discussion of process memory in InterSystems IRIS, see Process Memory in InterSystems Products.)